laiduy98/rag_practice/README.md

-# Fine tune LLM model using RAG on health FAQ
+# MoveGPT using RAG fined-tune by FAISS and OpenAI ChatGPT
 -----------------